ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](tiles_layered.gif)](tiles_layered.gif)

-If you had reset the the canvas and offset information using "`+repage`" then the images nolonger contain the offset from where they were cropped, nor the original size of the source image.
+If you had reset the the canvas and offset information using "`+repage`" then the images no longer contain the offset from where they were cropped, nor the original size of the source image.
 In that case you can re-join all the images together again using the special '`concatenation`' mode of "`montage`".
 You will need to tell montage how many rows or columns of images were extracted from the original image.